Datepickerdialog Holo Styling Failed On Android 7 Nougat

 - The original workaround code was for

-instead, and also simplified the solution to be less generic, and more specific to my exact use case.
-However, you could use the more complete original version and just tweak it forDate
+TimePickerDialogthat suffered from a similar problem.
+I've modified it to work withDatePickerDialoginstead, and also simplified the solution to be less generic, and more specific to my exact use case.
+However, you could use the more complete original version and just tweak it forDateinstead ofTime.

 Solution 2: